bgoodearl/Core22Ng7Sample/_docs/CNS_AzureAppRegistration.md

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.
 1. When the **Register an application page** appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WebApp`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `Core22Ng7Sample_dev`.
    - In the **Supported account types** section, select **Accounts in this organizational directory only ({tenant name})**.
+     > In the case of the app from which this explanation was drawn there was more than one redirect URI.
+In this case, there is only one, but it can still be done in the order described.

      > Note that there are more than one redirect URIs.
 You'll need to add them from the **Authentication** tab later after the app has been created succesfully.
 1. Select **Register** to create the application.
 1. On the app **Overview** page, find the **Application (client) ID** value and record it for later.
 You'll need it to configure the Visual Studio configuration file for this project.